 If there two common reasons people failed in the BHPH business is 1) lack of cash and 2) lack of a disciplined collection system.

 The cash flow is incredible.
 And the financial risk is relatively low.
-You buy a car for $500 and get $500 down.
+IDEALLY….you buy a car for $500 and get $500 down.
 You get all your money back!
 And you collect $40 a week for 100 weeks.
-(If they loan is paid off in full, you will net over $3500!)
+(If the loan is paid off in full, you will net over $3500!)
 And if you have 100 people paying you $40 a week, that’s $4000 a week!
 Not too bad!
 Plus, if you repossess a car, that’s FREE inventory to make more money!
 It’s FREE because the first buyer paid you a down payment that was equal to the amount you originally paid for the car.
 Some buy here/pay here guys can’t wait until you miss a payment so they can get some FREE inventory.
-See Resource Guide for a Note Lot Profit Projection Analysis.
+(See Resource Guide for a Note Lot Profit Projection Analysis.)

 You will finance everything.
 You tell your customer, “When you get paid on Friday, I get paid on Friday.
 If I do not get paid on Friday, I will come get the car on Saturday”.
 Look at them straight in the eyes with a serious tone and voice and face.
 It can be dangerous!
 People need their car to get to work and get to the grocery store.
 You are taking their ride!

-To determine the wholesale price of cars on Buy Here/Pay Here lots, also called "note lots", take the selling price and cut the price in HALF and perhaps even by two-thirds.
+To determine the wholesale price of cars on Buy Here/Pay Here lots, also called “note lots”, take the selling price and cut the price in HALF and perhaps even by two-thirds.
 Most successful note lots ONLY buy cars that they KNOW they can double or triple the price they paid.
-The goal is sell the car for THREE times the price you paid.
+The goal is to sell the car for THREE times the price you paid.
 In a HOT market, you might only be able to sell it at twice the price you paid.
 PLUS, you make interest payments on the financing at rates of 18% and UP (know your state usury laws).